GSA/digitalgov.gov/content/about/style-guide.md

 The abbreviation “e.g.” stands for the Latin phrase _exempli gratia_, which means “for example” &mdash; use it to list one or more examples.

-> Since 1966, Star Trek, which is falls under real sci-fi, has released 10 films in the original "Prime" timeline, and, so far, three films in the altenrate "Kelvin" timeline.
+> Since 1966, Star Trek, which is falls under real sci-fi, has released 10 films in the original "Prime" timeline, and, so far, three films in the alternate "Kelvin" timeline.

 #### versus